Key Takeaways

 Lifeline is a reliable medical alert system with standard packages, but there aren’t many features that differentiate it from other medical alert systems.
 Lifeline also doesn’t offer a medical alert smartwatch, which may be a dealbreaker for some shoppers.

-At $29.95 per month, we recommend the HomeSafe Standard landline system as the most affordable option, especially since the at-home cellular system is almost $15 more per month but keeps the same 800-foot range.
+At $29.95 per month, we recommend the HomeSafe landline system as the most affordable option, especially since the at-home cellular system is $10 more per month but keeps the same 800-foot range.

 Consider the On the Go system if you don’t have an active landline connection in your home.
-For $49.95 per month, you can contact the monitoring center from anywhere that has AT&T cellular service, and fall detection is automatically included with the subscription.
-By comparison, the HomeSafe With AutoAlert (cellular connection) system is $58.95 per month and does not have the option for coverage away from home, while the On the Go system can easily be both your at home and on-the-go medical alert system.
+For $49.95 per month, just $10 more than the at-home cellular system, you can contact the monitoring center from anywhere that has AT&T cellular service.
+The On the Go system can easily be both your at-home and on-the-go medical alert system.
+Optional fall detection is available for all three systems for an additional $15 per month.

 The brand’s biggest standout is its extensive industry experience and AARP discount.
 While this may be important to some shoppers, it may not justify the higher prices and extra fees compared to other popular brands like Medical Guardian, Bay Alarm Medical, and ADT.